Employment law and support for business

 If a dispute or a grievance arises, an employer needs to investigate the issue fully, in accordance with their own policies and procedures and engage in early and discussions with all concerned, to resolve the issue promptly.
 If the issue is not dealt with quickly or it cannot be resolved, this may lead to a disgruntled employee pursuing a claim to an employment tribunal.

 Our employment specialists at Tayntons have extensive expertise in employment law and providing guidance and support to assist you to deal with any disputes or grievances that may arise.
 Our approach is pro-active and realistic.
 We will talk you through the processes and provide practical advice on what to do next.

 An employee is entitled to receive a contract of employment within the first two months of employment.
 The employer is responsible for ensuring the employee is provided with certain information within the contract such as rate of pay, place and hours of work, entitlement to holiday and sick pay.

 It is best practice for an employer to also have in operation a staff handbook comprising policies and procedures such as grievance and disciplinary procedures and an, equal opportunity policy.
 These policies are in place to ensure that issues arising in the workplace are treated fairly and consistently.

 We recommend that contracts and company handbooks are reviewed and updated on a regular basis (at least every two years).
-We offer a free contract health check to make sure that your company has the most suitable contracts, policies and procedures in place.

 Employment Tribunal claims